XeniaFe/udacity_project1/README.md

 * What are the top 10 most expensive neighbourhoods in dubai to live in?
 * What neighborhoods in Dubai have largest number of propperties on offer?
 * Is there a relationship between apartment price and neighbourhoods?
 And, if so, is it significant?

+All the findings and visuals in relation to these questions can be found in the attached jupyter notebook.